EmilyWanjiku/snake-game/README.md

 npm start

 # or
-just uae npm run build
+just use npm run build

+# TO FIX - LEFT BUTTON
 --also game bug..exists or ends game
 Enjoy playing your Legendary Snake Game!
-# TO FIX - LEFT BUTTON